schmouk/PlayToreLib/lib/pltr/doc/playing_cards/standard_cards_decks_doc.md

 The related header file is `include/pltr/playing_cards/standard_cards_deck.h`.

-It defines what are decks of standaard playing cards and what are the actions that can be applied to them.
+It defines what are decks of standard playing cards and what are the actions that can be applied to them.

 Notice: class `StandardCardsDeck<>` accepts the presence of multiple occurences of same card in deck.
 Some cards game rules state that multiple decks must be used altogether to play (e.g. the rules of Rami when more than 4 players are involved, or to simulate Blackjack sessions).
 For decks that contain at most one same standard card and not more at a time, see class [`pltr::cards::UniqueStandardCardsDeck`](./unique_standard_cards_deck_doc.md).